oeg-upm/coppola/README.md

     name: validation-db
 ```

-Using [java download the latest released version](https://github.com/oeg-upm/coppola/releases) and run it with `java -jar`
+Using [java download the latest released version](https://github.com/oeg-upm/coppola/releases) and run it with `java -jar`.

-# REST API
+## REST API

-# API
 | Endpoint | Method | Description |
 |--|--|--|
 | `/api`  |  `GET` | Returns the list of SHACL shapes stored in Coppola |